-Source: Office for National Statistics From a financial balance sheet position, household financial assets decreased in value to \pounds 6.5 trillion - or 305.0% of GDP - in 2018 (Figure 1.11).
-Meanwhile, the value of household financial liabilities increased to \pounds 1.8 trillion, though this remained unchanged from the previous year as a share of GDP.
-Household financial liabilities as a percentage of GDP have been on a steady decline since 2009, falling from 99.5% of GDP to 85.4% in 2018.
-With the concurrent fall in the value of household financial assets and rise in the value of household financial liabilities, household financial net worth as a share of GDP fell to 219.6% of GDP in 2018.
-Figure 1.11: Household financial net worth fell to 219.6% of gross domestic product in 2018 Figure 1.11: Household financial net worth fell to 219.6% of gross domestic product in 2018
+Source: Office for National Statistics - UK National Accounts

+From a financial balance sheet position, household financial assets increased in value to $\pounds 6.8$ trillion - or 305.6% of GDP - in 2019 (Figure 1.13).
+Meanwhile, the value of household financial liabilities increased to $\pounds 1.9$ trillion in 2019, though this fell as a share of GDP compared with the previous year.
+Household financial liabilities as a percentage of GDP have been on a steady decline since 2009, falling from 101.0% of GDP in 2009 to 86.1% in 2019.
+With the increase in the value of household financial assets offsetting the increase in the value of household financial liabilities in 2019, household financial net worth as a share of GDP rose to 219.6% of GDP in 2019.
+Household financial assets and liabilities as a percentage of GDP, 1997 to 2019, UK Figure 1.13: Household financial net worth increased to 219.6% of gross domestic product in 2019 Household financial assets and liabilities as a percentage of GDP, 1997 to 2019, UK

-Source: Office for National Statistics
+Source: Office for National Statistics - UK National Accounts

 Compendium

 The industrial analyses

 Analysis of the 10 broad industrial groups' contributions to gross value added, compensation of employees and workforce jobs, and summary supply and use tables.

-Contact: Release date: James Scruton and Peter Gittins 31 October 2019 gdp@ons.gov.uk +44 (0)1633 45 6724 Next release: To be announced
+Contact: Peter Gittins gdp@ons.gov.uk +44 (0) 1633 455284 Release date: 30 October 2020 Next release: To be announced

 Table of contents

-- 1. The industrial analysis

 - 2. Input-output supply and use tables

 - 3. Current price analysis

-- 4. Chained volume indices (2016=100) analyses
+- 4. Chained volume indices (2018=100) analyses

 - 5. Workforce jobs by industry

 - 6. Summary supply and use tables for the UK

 - 7. Gross value added (GVA)

-1. The industrial analysis Analysis of the 10 broad industrial groups shows that in 2017, the government, health and education industries provided the largest contribution to gross value added (GVA) at current basic prices.
-These industries contributed 18.3% to the total GVA of £1,847 billion with a value of £338 billion Of the remainder: - distribution, transport, hotels and restaurants industries contributed 17.4% - real estate industries contributed 13.6% - production industries contributed 13.4% Figure 2.1: Government, health and education provided the largest contribution to GVA in 2017 Figure 2.1: Government, health and education provided the largest contribution to GVA in 2017
+1. The industrial analysis

+Analysis of the 10 broad industrial groups shows that in 2018, the government, health and education industries provided the largest contribution to gross value added (GVA) at current basic prices.
+These industries contributed 18.1% to the total GVA of £1,910 billion, with a value of £346 billion.
+Of the remainder:

+- distribution, transport, hotels and restaurants industries contributed 17.4% - production industries contributed 13.9% - real estate industries contributed 13.5% Figure 2.1: Government, health and education provided the largest contribution to GVA in 2018 Breakdown of gross value added at basic prices, by industry, UK, 2018 Figure 2.1: Government, health and education provided the largest contribution to GVA in 2018 Breakdown of gross value added at basic prices, by industry, UK, 2018

-Source: Office for National Statistics In 2017, of all goods and services within final demand: - households consumed 47.8% - 12.4% of goods, and 10.7% of services, were exported - government, both central and local, consumed 14.2% - gross capital formation, by all sectors of the economy, consumed 13.1% - non-profit institutions serving households (NPISH) consumed 1.7% Figure 2.2: Households consumed 47.7% of goods and services within final use in 2017 Figure 2.2: Households consumed 47.7% of goods and services within final use in 2017
+Source: Office for National Statistics - Blue Book 2020 In 2018, of all goods and services within final demand:

+- households consumed 47.2% - government, both central and local, consumed 14.1% - non-profit institutions serving households (NPISH) consumed 1.8% - gross capital formation, by all sectors of the economy, consumed 13.5% - 12.4% were exported goods, and 11.0% were exported services Figure 2.2: Households consumed nearly half of goods and services within final use in 2018 Composition of final use, UK, 2018 Figure 2.2: Households consumed nearly half of goods and services within final use in 2018 Composition of final use, UK, 2018